Harbour Island, Bahamas

 If you are thinking about moving to Harbour Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Harbour Island can vary greatly depending on the size, location, and amenities of the property.
 However, it is generally quite high due to the island's popularity as a tourist destination.
 For a luxury home or villa, prices can range into the millions.
 More modest homes or condos may be available for several hundred thousand dollars.
-Renting is also an option, with prices again varying widely based on the specifics of the property," said one expat who made the move to Harbour Island.
+Renting is also an option, with prices again varying widely based on the specifics of the property," explained one expat living in Harbour Island, Bahamas.

 What should I bring when moving to Harbour Island?